Arc-Computer/ATLAS/README.md

   ./scripts/openai_agent_atlas.sh configs/wrappers/openai_existing_agent.yaml
   ```
   Update `agents.target` in the config with your production connector before running the script.
-- **Expected Outcome**: A set of optimized teaching prompts in `optimized_prompts.json`.
+- **Expected Outcome**: A set of optimized system prompts in `optimized_prompts.json`.
 This process takes ~2 hours and costs ~$10 in API fees, delivering a performance improvement of up to +165% (measured as reward delta on evaluation tasks).
 See [Supercharging RL with Online Optimization](https://www.arc.computer/blog/supercharging-rl-with-online-optimization) for experimental setup.

 ### Path 2 — Deploy a Standalone Reward System